jlbradley1844/jlbradley1844.github.io/_posts/2018-04-12-personal-project-doom-loop.md

   perhaps it is incongruent to live by the dictates of a military general, but Dwight Eisenhower was dead right on this one.
-Planning - the exploration of risks and contingencies - is an essential element in anything you take seriously; and you should take perosnal projects seriously.
+Planning - the exploration of risks and contingencies - is an essential element in anything you take seriously; and you should take personal projects seriously.
 At first, it sounds like a plan is pointless, since your plan is just a loose purpose to learn something and maybe have something when you're done.
 However, the second you want to